Boiling Point (1993 film): Plot

-This film opens with Treasury Agent Jimmy Mercer (Wesley Snipes) and his partner Brady (Dan Hedaya) doing some undercover work, when Mercer's fellow Agent is shot and killed by a new man, Ronnie (Viggo Mortensen) that criminal Rudolph "Red" Diamond (Dennis Hopper) pulled out of jail.
+The film opens with Treasury Agent Jimmy Mercer (Wesley Snipes) and his partner Brady (Dan Hedaya) doing some undercover work, when Mercer's fellow agent is shot and killed by a new man, Ronnie (Viggo Mortensen), whom criminal Rudolph "Red" Diamond (Dennis Hopper) pulled out of jail.
 Now on a snap of anger and thoughts of revenge, Mercer wants to find the killer and take him down before he gets transferred to Newark.
-Although a cop and close colleague claims over dinner that Mercer must do it "by the book," Mercer replies that "when I'm done with this motherfucker, I'm gonna put him in a box..... by the book."
+Although a cop and close colleague claims over dinner that Mercer must do it "by the book", Mercer replies with, "When I'm done with this motherfucker, I'm gonna put him in a box..... by the book."

 A background theme is the closing of a big band dance emporium called the Palace.
-Lonely, Red takes hooker Vicky (Lolita Davidovich) there for dancing.
-Lolita is also involved romantically with Mercer, who is estranged from his ex-wife.
+Lonely, Red takes hooker Vikki (Lolita Davidovich) there for dancing.
+Vikki is also involved romantically with Mercer, who is estranged from his ex-wife.